leangjia/blender_docs/manual/compositing/types/output/levels.rst

 Mean
    The mean is the average value of all image pixels in specified channel (combined, red, green, blue, luminance).
-It tells you how dark or bright the image is and can be used as such for setups that depend on how "bright" or "dark" the input is.
+It represents the overall brightness of the image and can be used as such for setups that depend on how "bright" or "dark" the input is.
-Standard deviation
+Standard Deviation
    How much pixel values differ from the mean.
    A low standard deviation indicates that the pixel values tend to be very close to the mean.
    A high standard deviation indicates that the values are spread out over a large range of values.